Making Tax Digital (MTD) for Small Businesses: What You Need to Know Before April 2026

 ✅ Use MTD-compatible software

-HMRC requires approved software such as:
+HMRC requires you to use approved bookkeeping software, such as:

 Xero